visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 As with *ST* plugins, there is no requirement that an *MT* plugin must provide a list of cycles or times.
 However, an *MT* plugin must provide a *GetNTimesteps* method.
 If you are enhancing your database reader plugin to return cycles and times then it is convenient to implement your *GetNTimesteps* method such that it just calls your *GetCycles* or *GetTimes* method and returns the length of the vector returned by those methods.
-This simplifies the implementation and ensures that the number of time-states reported by your database reader plugin matches the length of the cycle and time vectors returned from *GetCycles* and *GetTimes*.
+This simplifies the implementation and ensures that the number of timestates reported by your database reader plugin matches the length of the cycle and time vectors returned from *GetCycles* and *GetTimes*.
 Replace the capitalized sections of code in the listing with code to read the correct cycles and times from your file format.